 - Standard full-size spare tire

 The Grand Marquis has a standard front bench seat and a rear bench seat, seating six.
-Six-way power-adjustable driver and front passenger seats with leather are optional, as is a leather and wood steering wheel with audio and climate controls.
+Eight-way power-adjustable driver and front-passenger seats with leather are standard.
+A steering-wheel with audio and climate controls is optional.

-- Standard keyless entry via a fob or door keypad
+- Standard keyless entry via a keyfob or door keypad

 - Optional heated seats